astronomer/docs/learn/airflow-sql.md

 - What if you want to retrieve data with the PostgresOperator?
 - Is it scalable?

-Find out more on Astronomer's [Airflow: Branching](https://academy.astronomer.io/astro-runtime-branching) course for free today.
+Find out more on Astronomer's [Apache Airflow®: Branching](https://academy.astronomer.io/astro-runtime-branching) course for free today.